How many slaughterhouses already have CCTV?

 Animal Aid has worked with supermarkets, wholesalers, government ministers, regulators, veterinary agencies and other bodies to encourage the voluntary installation of CCTV.
 The ten leading supermarkets, Booker wholesalers and RSPCA Assured all now insist that their slaughterhouse suppliers have CCTV installed.
 This means that more than half of the animals killed are covered by cameras.
 But millions are not.
 As was noted by Food Standards Agency Board Member, Professor Sue Atkinson, it is likely to be those who resist installing CCTV that are most in need of additional regulation and scrutiny.

 Besides, without a law to specify where cameras should be sited, how long the footage should be retained and who gets to see it, slaughterhouses can simply refuse to hand over footage.
 And that is exactly what they do.
 In May 2016, The Times reported that one-fifth of slaughterhouses with cameras refused to share the footage with the regulators.

 * Some slaughterhouses already have cameras and they did not stop Animal Aid from detecting illegal cruelty there.
 Doesn’t this show that cameras don’t work?

-Three slaughterhouses we filmed had CCTV: Cheale Meats, Bowood Lamb and N Bramall & Son.
+Four slaughterhouses we filmed had CCTV: Cheale Meats, Bowood Lamb, N Bramall & Son and Malik Food Group.
 At Cheale Meats, cameras were not located throughout the slaughterhouse, and none was sited in the stunning and killing areas.
 We filmed illegal cruelty in these ‘blind’ areas, but also in areas where there were official cameras.
 This suggests that the cameras that were installed were not monitored properly by an independent body.

 At Bowood Lamb, there is no good reason why the vicious abuse of animals we filmed was not detected.
-The cameras would have filmed it.
+Their cameras would have filmed it.
 This suggests that the slaughterhouse owner either was not monitoring the footage properly, or he had not taken meaningful action against the abuse.

 These cases reaffirm our call for independent monitoring of CCTV in slaughterhouses, and a law that sets out: